daveerickson/NebulaLogger/docs/logger-engine/Logger.md

 **Description**

-Log\_\_c - The matching record, with all fields that the current user can access
+The matching record, with all fields that the current user can access

 #### `getLoggingLevel(String loggingLevelName)` → `LoggingLevel`